Finnish noun cases: Accusative

 In contrast, nouns, adjectives, numerals, and other pronouns, do not have a distinct accusative case.
 Instead, singular direct objects look like the genitive in direct address (Tuon maton "I'll bring the carpet") and in the nominative with both imperatives (Tuo matto!
 "Bring the carpet!") and passives (Matto on tuotu "The carpet has been brought").
 Plural direct objects always appear in the nominative plural.

 Traditionally, Finnish grammars have considered, on syntactic grounds, the accusative to be a case unto itself, despite its appearing identical to the nominative or genitive case.
-The recently published major Finnish grammar Iso suomen kielioppi takes a morphological point of view and does not list the accusative except for the personal pronouns and kuka, while at the same time acknowledging the argument for the traditional view.
+The major Finnish grammar Iso suomen kielioppi, published in 2004, takes a morphological point of view and does not list the accusative except for the personal pronouns and kuka, while at the same time acknowledging the argument for the traditional view.
 The existence or nonexistence of an accusative case in Finnish thus depends on one's point of view.
 Historically, the similarity of the accusative and genitive endings is coincidental.
 The older accusative ending was -m, but in modern Finnish an m has become an n when it is the last sound of a word.